f-tommy/SeaGapDocs/dataformat.md

 * 14-16: Sea-surface platform attitude (heading, pitch, roll) when recieving [deg]
 * 17: Flag).

-The seafloor transponder number is linked to the line number of "pxp-ini.xyh".
+The seafloor transponder number is linked to the line number of "pxp-ini.inp".
 The two-ways travel-time is "pure" travel-time" without any mechanical delays of a transponder.
 The transmitted and recieved times are cumulative seconds from the reference time.
 The reference time can be optionally defined by User.
 The sea-surface platform positions indicate positions of the GNSS anttena attached to the sea-surface platform.